yangye-huaizhou/secure-vhost/README.md

 So we set all PD threads under "SCHED_FIFO" and let each PD thread copy one batch of packets before it calls `sched_yield()` to yield CPU core for others.

-## How to use secure-vhost in latest version?
+## How to use secure-vhost in latest version of the open source software?

 As secure-vhost is implemented on the old version of the open source software.
 Someone may want to use it in latest version.
 But unfortunately, this demo is deeply coupled in the